Recommendations from our site

 “There was a very real initial intimacy when Heidegger was a professor and married man of 36, and Arendt his 18-year-old student.
 Then came years following a dramatic separation as Heidegger rose to academic prominence in Germany during the Nazi regime, while Arendt fled to America.
 In the postwar years, they reached the height of their popularity as thinkers, and kept up the correspondence.
 There is much profound philosophical thinking here, but also an incredible space of almost poetic intimacy.”
 Read more...

-The best books on Literary Letter Collections
+The Best Literary Letter Collections

 Lucas Zwirner, Artists & Art Critic